 We are able to accommodate guests with a variety of medical and mobility needs on our flights.
-If you have any pre-existing medical conditions, please contact your booking agent for more information.
+If you have any pre-existing medical conditions, please contact our Customer Service department (if flights were booked by Cunard) or your Travel Advisor for more information.
 Please note that, in some cases, it may be necessary for guests to speak with the airline directly, and we will advise guests and travel advisors should this be the case.
-To ensure we meet these needs, please return your completed questionnaire to us at least 14 days prior to your departure.
+To ensure we meet these needs, please return your completed medical/mobility questionnaire to us at least 14 days prior to your departure.

-Please contact your booking agent, who can confirm if you are able to travel on your flight.
+Please contact our Customer Service department (if flights were booked by Cunard) or your Travel Advisor, who can confirm if you are able to travel on your flight.

 If you suffer from any severe allergic reactions (anaphylaxis), we recommend that you speak to your doctor as soon as possible.
 We cannot guarantee a nut-free environment or prevent other passengers from bringing their own food on board the ship or on the flights.

-If you are on a scheduled fly-cruise, please ensure you complete your mobility questionnaire with full details.
+Please ensure you complete your medical/mobility questionnaire with the full details of your allergy.
 We recommend that you liaise directly with the airline’s welfare team and advise the cabin crew upon boarding the aircraft of your severe allergy.

-For all passengers on our charter flight, please ensure you complete your mobility questionnaire and get in contact with our Customer Contact Center.
+For all passengers on our charter flights, please ensure you complete your medical/mobility questionnaire and get in contact with our Customer Service department.

 Please note that, depending on the severity, airlines may require you to complete a medical form and provide a doctor’s certificate.

-For any special meal requests regarding allergies, please note that the airlines are limited in their offerings, and, therefore, it may be necessary for the passengers to supply their own food.
-Please inquire with our Customer Contact Center, who will be able to advise if yours is a meal request that the airline can accommodate.
+For any special meal requests regarding allergies, please note that the airlines are limited in their offerings.
+Therefore, it may be necessary for the passengers to supply their own food.
+Please inquire with our Customer Service department, who will be able to advise if your meal request could be accommodated by the airline.

 If you need to request mobility assistance at the airport or on your flight, please ensure you make this clear on your medical/mobility questionnaire.
 We may contact you to ensure we fully understand your requirements.